-If yes, please elaborate (e.g. this can trigger a (re) assessment of the initial application for refugee protection): Q4.
-If yes to Q3, is it specified: ☐ In national legislation.
-If box is marked, please specify legislation: ☐ In case law.
-If box is marked, please indicate case law reference and short summary: ☐ In practice.
-If box is marked, please explain practice: Q5.
-If yes to Q3, which of the following acts (by the refugee) can lead to re-availment of protection of the country of origin: Please tick boxes that apply.
-For each of the (ticked boxes) options below, please indicate whether it is based on legislation, case law or (administrative) practice. ☐ Frequency of contacts with national authorities over a certain period of time ☐ Obtaining the issuance or renewal of a passport ☐ Requesting administrative documents E.g. documents pertaining to family reunification or civil status such birth certificates ☐ Marriage in the country of origin ☐ Other (please specify) Q6.
-If yes to Q3, are exceptions or derogations possible (e.g. if the fear of persecution emanates from non-State actors)?
-YES/NO Q6a.
-If yes to Q6, is it specified: ☐ In national legislation?
-If box is marked, please indicate legislation: □ In case law?
-If box is marked, please indicate case law reference and a short summary: ☐ In practice?
-If box is marked, please explain practice: Q6b.
+Q5 .
+If yes to Q3 , which of the following acts (by the refugee) can lead to re-availment of protection of the country of origin:

+Please tick boxes that apply.

+For each of the (ticked boxes) options below, please indicate whether it is based on legislation, case lat or (administrative) practice.

+$\hfill\Box$ Frequency of contacts with national authorities over a certain period of time

+\square Obtaining the issuance or renewal of a passport

+☐ Requesting administrative documents

+E.g. documents pertaining to family reunification or civil status such birth certificates

+☐ Marriage in the country of origin

+☑ Other (please specify)

+The response to Q3 is negative.

+Q6 .
+If yes to Q3 , are exceptions or derogations possible (e.g. if the fear of persecution emanates from non-State actors)?
+YES/NO

+The response to Q3 is negative.

+Q6a.
+If yes to Q6, is it specified:

+☐ In national legislation?

+If box is marked, please indicate legislation:

+☐ In case law?

+If box is marked, please indicate case law reference and a short summary:

+☐ In practice?

+If box is marked, please explain practice:

+Q6b.
 If yes to Q6, please specify which circumstances are taken into account.

-E.g.: need to apply for a divorce in his home country because no other divorce may have the necessary international recognition.39 E.g.: Obtaining a national passport or an extension of its validity may not involve cessation of refugee status for example where the holder of a national passport is not permitted to return to the country of his nationality without specific permission.
-40
+E.g.: need to apply for a divorce in his home country because no other divorce may have the necessary international recognition.39

+E.g.: Obtaining a national passport or an extension of its validity may not involve cessation of refugee status for example where the holder of a national passport is not permitted to return to the country of his nationality without specific permission.40